projectdiscovery/nuclei/pkg/js/CONTRIBUTE.md

 ## Improving Existing Libraries(aka node_modules)

-Improving existing libraries includes adding new functions, types, fixing bugs etc to any of the existing libraries in [libs](./libs/) directory.
+Improving existing libraries includes adding new functions, types, fixing bugs etc. to any of the existing libraries in [libs](./libs/) directory.
 This is very easy to achieve and can be done by following steps below

 1. Do suggested changes in targeted package in [libs](./libs/) directory
 2. Refer [devtools](./devtools/README.md) to autogenerate bindings and documentation